 Recent statistics show that about 18% of all adult Americans use marijuana.
 Additionally, it is estimated that 3 out of every 10 users have a marijuana use disorder.

-A variety of illegal “street” or “recreational” drugs show a high level of abuse in the US.
+Illegal drug use is rampant in the United States.
+Various illegal “street” or “recreational” drugs show a high level of abuse in the US.
 These include methamphetamines, heroin, cocaine, ecstasy/Molly, and hallucinogens such as LSD.
 You may know these by different names, such as smack, X, and crystal.
 All these drugs can severely impact a user’s well-being, whether they take them only occasionally or regularly.

 In addition, all the drugs mentioned above can cause physical addiction, complicating the effects of substance abuse.